 DR P. MARAZZI / SCIENCE PHOTO LIBRARY DR P. MARAZZI / SCIENCE PHOTO LIBRARY

 Blister after verruca treatment.
-View of a blister on the foot of a ten year old boy one week after cryosurgery (cold treatment) to remove a verruca.
-The verruca (or plantar wart) is seen at the lower left edge of the blister.
-Liquid nitrogen is used to freeze the verruca which is lifted off as the blister forms.
+View of a blood blister on the foot of a ten year old boy one week after cryosurgery (cold treatment) to remove a verruca.
+The verruca (plantar wart) is seen at the upper left edge of the blister.
+Liquid nitrogen is used to freeze the wart which is lifted off as the blister forms.
 This technique causes little scarring, although the treated area may show up as a patch of paler skin.
 Plantar warts are hard, rough-surfaced areas caused by a papillomavirus, which have been compressed by the pressure of the body on the sole of the foot.
-Verrucas may also be removed by laser therapy or by applying patches containing salicylic acid.
+Warts may also be removed by laser therapy or by applying patches containing salicylic acid.

 Model release not required.
 Property release not required.